-In terms of robustness, energy spectrum, differential entropy and fractal dimension had the highest robustness, but sample entropy was the worst.
-The main reasons were as follows: the energy spectrum and differential entropy were mainly based on FFT transform, which was linear.
-In the procedure of calculating energy spectrum and differential entropy, if the noise in EEG was limited to only a few frequency band, the rest frequency band will not be affected.
-The calculation of fractal dimension was subject only to linear interference.
-Because in the process of calculating sample entropy, the noise of interference will affect the overall and this interference was nonlinear, thus a greater impact would be generated on the results.
-If the noise in EEG was white, it will not affect the calculation of AR parameters, otherwise the nonlinear disturbance would generate, thus serious impact on the solution result will be caused.
+In terms of robustness, energy spectrum, differential entropy and fractal dimension have the highest robustness, but sample entropy is the worst.
+The main reasons are as follows: the energy spectrum and differential entropy are mainly based on FFT transform, which is linear.
+In the procedure of calculating energy spectrum and differential entropy, if the noise in EEG is limited to only a few frequency band, the rest frequency band will not be affected.
+The calculation of fractal dimension is subject only to linear interference.
+Because in the process of calculating sample entropy, the noise of interference will affect the overall and this interference is nonlinear, thus a greater impact will be generated on the results.
+If the noise in EEG is white, it will not affect the calculation of AR parameters, otherwise the nonlinear disturbance will generate, thus serious impact on the solution result will be caused.

-From section III, we knew by estimating the Gauss parameters, the relationship between the differential entropy and the log power spectrum can be obtained.
-Consequently, the logarithm energy spectrum was equivalent to the differential entropy and also had better performance than other four features above.
+From section III, we know by estimating the Gauss parameters, the relationship between the differential entropy and the log power spectrum can be obtained.
+Consequently, the logarithm energy spectrum is equivalent to the differential entropy and also has better performance than other four features above.
 Furthermore, we can explain the logarithm energy spectrum from the differential entropy perspective.

 According to the information theory, entropy can be considered to be a measure of the degree of 'disorder' of the system.
 Therefore, the differential entropy changes in many different frequency band can describe the degree of disorder of EEG data in vigilance experiment.
 Frequency band signal with a broad flat probability distribution will have high entropy, and frequency band signal with a narrow peaked distribution will have low entropy.
-Both the experiment results and analysis mentioned above indicated that the proposed differential entropy had higher capability to reflect the changes of vigilance.
-Meanwhile, entropy measures demonstrated promising performance in analyzing EEG signals related to vigilance.
+Both the experiment results and analysis mentioned above indicate that the proposed differential entropy has higher capability to reflect the changes of vigilance.
+Meanwhile, entropy measures demonstrate promising performance in analyzing EEG signals related to vigilance.